Robert483/GreenVancouver/README.md

 #### Apply to Volunteer
 This app features voluntary job applications of Greenest City Projects to improve users' awareness and involvements.

-!
-Users can view projects or search for them in our map, bookmark their favourite ones, rate and review individual projects, and apply to volunteer for any project.
 ## Built With
 * [Search API v1](https://help.opendatasoft.com/apis/ods-search-v1/#search-api-v1) - project data consumption
 * [Google Map](https://developers.google.com/maps/documentation/android-sdk/intro) - project geom parameters interpretation